Weekly Poem: Ellen Bass wants you to eat that strawberry

 What Bass found surprised her.
 She ended up with a lot of odes and realized “the harder the times the more important to praise.”
 That discovery can be seen in an epigraph from Rilke, which she uses to open the collection:

 “I don’t think I’m completely alone in loving repetition, but I’m certainly in the minority in our culture.
-There’s a great premium places on new, adventure, variety, all of that and again, in my family i get teased a lot about my kind of mule-like inclination for repetition.”
+There’s a great premium placed on new, adventure, variety, all of that and again, in my family I get teased a lot about my kind of mule-like inclination for repetition.”